Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

 - A sensory guide to the park that informs parents about features of each attraction that may trigger sensory overload

-There are numerous organizations and consultants available in most countries who provide information and support for those wanting to learn more about the spectrum.
+There are numerous organizations and consultants available in most countries who provide information and support for those who want to learn more about people on the spectrum.

 How to make Venues More Autism Friendly